Tori Kelly: 2015–2018: Unbreakable Smile and Hiding Place

-2018–2019: Hiding Place and Inspired by True Events

 On March 30, 2018, Kelly released the single "Help Us to Love" featuring the HamilTones, which served as the lead single to her second studio album.
 On May 20, 2018, she announced her and Murillo's marriage in an Instagram post.
 On August 23, Kelly revealed on her personal Instagram that her album, Hiding Place, would be released on September 14.
 The second single of the album, "Never Alone", was released on August 24.
 On September 7, Kelly announced a tour in support of the album.
-The album won Best Gospel Album and "Never Alone" won Best Gospel Performance/Song at the 61st Annual Grammy Awards.
+Kelly later earned her first Grammy Awards with Hiding Place which won Best Gospel Album and Best Gospel Performance/Song with "Never Alone" from the 61st Annual Grammy Awards.

+2019–2022: Inspired by True Events and other projects

 On January 18, 2019, Kelly announced that she would be going on The Acoustic Sessions tour starting in February.
 Tickets went on sale on January 25 along with the release of her new lead single "Change Your Mind" for her upcoming third studio album.
 On June 26, 2019, Kelly announced her third studio album Inspired by True Events which was released on August 9, 2019.

-2020–present: A Tori Kelly Christmas, other work and new record label
+Kelly announced the "Inspired by True Events Tour", which was to visit American and European cities, in October 2019.
+However, on December 18, 2019, Kelly announced that the tour would now only involve Europe, Australia, and Asia, with new dates added, and a quiet cancelation of the American leg of the tour.
+On March 18, 2020, Kelly canceled her remaining tour stops in Europe, Australia, and Asia due to the COVID-19 pandemic.